Meal Kits in Winnipeg, Regina, and Saskatoon 2026

 Zesty Kits

-While there are a few ready-made meal delivery services in Manitoba and Saskatchewan (which we’ll get to shortly) the only real direct comparison as a meal kit provider is Zesty Kits (great name!).
+While there are a few ready-made meal delivery services in Manitoba and Saskatchewan, the only real direct comparison as a cook-at-home meal kit provider is Zesty Kits (great name!).

 Zesty Kits was created by sisters Catherine and Annie Beaudoin, who wanted to share their passion for healthy eating with others.
-They currently bring locally-made meal kits to Regina, Saskatoon, White City, Pilot Butte, and Emerald Park, with plans to expand to Winnipeg in the near future.
+They currently bring locally-made meal kits to Regina, Saskatoon, Moose Jaw, White City, Pilot Butte, Warman, and Emerald Park.

 Their four meal plans are the: